Gentlemen Only, Ladies Forbidden!

 After 3 months of 5 buckets a day it started to pay off somewhat.

-I was still terrible but the ball flight was awesome on the odd occasion I got it right and I was hooked on pulling off a grand old shot.
+I was still terrible on average but the ball flight was awesome on the odd occasion I got it right and I was hooked on pulling off a grand old shot.

 I then decided to get some Ping G5 clubs in a whole set form from Golf Smith in Pleasanton one day.